abeni505/week4-amharic-ecommerce-extractor/README.md

 2.  **`notebooks/02_Data_Labeling.ipynb`**:
     *   This notebook contains helper code to sample and view the scraped messages.
 The primary output of this task is the manually created `data/labeled_data.conll` file.

+3.  `notebooks/03_Model_Finetuning.ipynb`:
+    *   Reads the labeled data, tokenizes it, and fine-tunes the primary NER model.
+Saves the trained model to the models/ directory.

+4. Subsequent Notebooks (`04` to `06`):
+    *   These notebooks handle model comparison, interpretability, and the final business logic for the FinTech scorecard, respectively.

 ## Author